flyntwp/flynt/docs/getting-started/module-assets.md

 - [5.4 Adding Static Assets](#54-adding-static-assets)

 ## 5.1 Adding Styles
 Each module can have a self-contained style file.
+By default, Flynt supports vanilla CSS files, and Stylus.
+In this tutorial, we will use Stylus.
+[You can learn how to switch the styling language here](../theme-development/switching-styling-language.md).

 To get started, create `Modules/ImageSlider/style.styl` and add the styles below:

 ```stylus
 [is='flynt-image-slider']